bhattabinod/react_starter_Kit_NAXA/README.md

 1. Clone repo using `git clone https://github.com/naxa-developers/<Your Project>`
 2. Run `npm i` in order to install dependencies.<br />
 3. Now you can run `npm start` to see the example app at `http://localhost:8080`
+4. Copy .env.sample and paste in the root directory and rename it to .env.

 ### Features